What was life like during the Iron Age?

 iron plow

-This would have been the most common job in the entire country as farm work was all done by hand and took a very long time.
+This would have been the most common job in the country as farm work was done by hand and took a very long time.
 The single most important invention during this age was the iron plow, a device previously unavailable as bronze simply didn’t have the strength to be dragged through the ground without quickly breaking.
 The mass production of grain meant that all the food they needed for the winter could be produced during the summer, and they would no longer be forced to depend on hunting and fishing, but all this work came at a heavy labor cost.

 A typical day for an Iron Age farmer